spectrocloud/librarium/content/docs/09.5-security/08-infrastructure.md

 ## Data Encryption

 In SaaS deployments, backup snapshots of MongoDB cluster storage volumes are encrypted to secure cluster data on disk.
 In tenant clusters, Palette ensures security for data at rest and data in transit.
-Refer to [Tenant Cluster Security](/security/saas-operation#tenantclustersecurity) to learn how Palette applies security to data at rest.
+Refer to [Tenant Cluster Security](/security/saas-operation#tenantclustersecurity) to learn how Palette applies data security.

 In self-hosted deployments, the administrator can set up a disk encryption policy for management cluster VMs if required.
 Refer to [Self-Hosted Operation](/security/self-hosted-operation) for details.